MaciejGarncarski/portfolio/README.md

 # Portfolio

 My personal website/portfolio.
 Created in Astro framework.
 I've choosen Astro because, it's really fast and simple to learn.
 I used new view transition API - it allows to create transition in MPA's.
-In Chrome browser you have to enable `viewTransition API for navigations` flag in `chrome://flags/` to see the transitions.

 ## Performance